pvcraven/3d_graphics_class/source/lessons/day_01/day_01.rst

   * Be in class every day, all during the class time.
   * Do not leave class early.
-  * Plan to spend at least 1.5 hours per day learning and creating with 3D graphics outside of class.
+  * Plan to spend at least two hours per day learning and creating with 3D graphics outside of class.
 More if you want to get an A.
   * There are enough materials to keep someone occupied for years learning Blender.
 There will be no problem finding enough material to learn.